 Geoffrey Chaucer is perhaps best known as the writer of the Canterbury Tales, which were a series of stories based in medieval England that followed different people as they travelled to Canterbury Cathedral in pilgrimage.

-He is thought to have been born between 1340 and 1345 to Agnes de Copton and John Chaucer.
-They lived in Thames Street close to the Tower of London.
-John Chaucer was quite a well-off middle-class man and a vinter.
+Chaucer, believed by many to be one of the greatest English writers of all time, is thought to have been born between 1340 and 1345 to John Chaucer and Agnes de Copton, who lived in Thames Street near the Tower of London.

-Chaucer married a lady in waiting to the Queen, Philippa de Roet, in 1366.
-Interestingly, none of Chaucer's poetry was written for his wife.
-For this reason together with the fact that Chaucer never wrote kindly about marriage, it is though that his own marriage was arranged.
+In 1362 he became a squire and just four years later he married a lady in waiting to the Queen, Philippa de Roet.
+It wasn’t long after this when Chaucer began writing poetry, but none of it was directed towards his wife.
+This, along with the fact that Chaucer never wrote anything position about marriage, had led to many historians believing his marriage was arranged.

-John of Gaunt went back to England in 1389 and Chaucer was given back his old positions.
-He had the duty of overseeing residences of the king including the Tower of London, Windsor Castle and others, but it seems he was probably not fit for the task seeing as he was replaced in his position as Clerk of Works in 1391.
+When John of Gaunt returned to England in 1389, Chaucer was reinstated in his old roles and was given responsibility of overseeing the king’s residences, including the Tower of London and Windsor Castle.
+However he was later replaced in his position as the Clerk of Works in 1391.

 See also: The Black Prince

 "Geoffrey Chaucer".
 HistoryLearning.com.
 2015.
 Web.